lin-jinwei/OneTo3D/README.md

 2. Configure and run the [OneTo3D Home]/drawKeyPoint.py to get the armature key points drawn image.

-3. Configure and run the [OneTo3D Home]/bpy6Views.py to get the six views projection image of the analyzed object.
+3. Configure and run the [OneTo3D Home]/bpy6Views.py to get the six views projection image of the object.

 ---